bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ![filter halftone bayer 4x4 big](images/scripting/filter-halftone-bayer-4x4-big.png)

-An interesting variation with Bayer matrices is to [use a non-rectangular shape](http://caca.zoy.org/wiki/libcaca/study/2) itself tiled to make a seamless pattern.
-For example with a cross of 5 pixels (hence 5 levels), tiled over a 5x5 matrix:
+An interesting variation with Bayer matrices is to [use a non-rectangular shape](http://caca.zoy.org/wiki/libcaca/study/2) itself arranged to make a seamless pattern.
+For example with a cross of 5 pixels (hence 5 levels), arranged with no holes, resulting in a minimal 5x5 matrix:

 _Bayer matrix texture with 5 levels:_ :arrow_right: ![filter halftone bayer cross 5 levels](images/scripting/filter-halftone-bayer-cross-5-levels.png) :arrow_left: